devicetree-org/devicetree-specification/source/flattened-format.rst

 -------------

 The strings block contains strings representing all the property names used in the tree.
-These nullterminated strings are simply concatenated together in this section, and referred to from the structure block by an offset into the strings block.
+These null terminated strings are simply concatenated together in this section, and referred to from the structure block by an offset into the strings block.